The Comprehensive Guide to Commercial Law: Understanding Its Practice Areas

 Why Will The Court Not Grant Me Sole Custody Of My Child?

 In fact, the concept of custody, meaning one parent makes all the decisions for their children to the exclusion of the other parent, doesn’t really exist in Australian family law.
-This is due to the family Law Act of 1975 enshrining the principle of shared parental responsibility.
+This is due to the Family Law Act of 1975 enshrining the principle of shared parental responsibility.

 This principle means that unless there are sound and valid reasons not to, the court will take the view that it is in the interests of children that their lives have input from both parents.